Box Office Modeling & Analytics

 Franchise and non-franchise movies

-In 2019, 58 franchise films earned approximately $22.77 billion at the worldwide B.O., more than four times as much as the 80 non-franchise original, single-episode films.
-In other words, the 42% franchise releases earned 83% of Hollywood wide-release worldwide B.O., while the 58% non-franchise films earned $4.82 billion, or 17%.
+During the last pre-pandemic year in 2019, 58 franchise films earned approximately $22.79 billion at the worldwide BO, more than four times as much as the 80 non-franchise original, single-episode films earned.
+In other words, the 42% franchise releases earned 82.5% of Hollywood wide-release worldwide BO, while the 58% non-franchise films earned $4.79 billion, or 17.5%.

 Think about that for a second.
 See it visually in chart 02 here.

-After the pandemic passes and business fully reopens, we see the following changes for the theatrical market:
+With the pandemic behind us, we see the following patterns in the theatrical market:

-1. The line between big screen theatrical movies and small screen TV movies will be drawn more sharply than ever.
-Going forward, franchise movies are going to dominate more than ever (see figures above).
+1. The line between big screen theatrical movies and small screen TV movies is drawn more sharply than ever.
+Franchise movies dominate moviegoing more than ever (see figures above).
 This trend started 20 years ago, and it will continue.

 2. A flexible theatrical release window means that some movies will move in and out of release more quickly.
-A 45-day window covers six weekends; by that time, most movies have made 95%+ of their money.
+A 30-day window covers four weekends; by that time, most movies have made 95%+ of their money.
 If there is more money to be made in theaters, a movie will play longer so that no theatrical money is left on the table.

-3. When all screens are open around the world, the hybrid streaming experiment will end.
+3. The hybrid streaming experiment has ended.
 Hybrid releases made the best of a bad situation, but it was a compromise for all stake-holders.
 For big screen releases, the theatrical-first business remains the most profitable, and it also brings the greatest value to the after-markets, including streaming.

 Rotten Tomatoes rising